Kiriyako/surfaceareacal/README.md

 Thank you for using my code! :)

-You can use this website for calculating surface area and volumes of some geometrical shapes.
-Really basic website but pretty useful, I guess.
+This website allows you to compute the surface area and volumes of various geometric objects.
+Really simple webpage, but I believe it's really useful.

-This is my first code and I am really glad that you are using it.

-This code uses the following languages
- i) HTML
- ii) JavaScript (internal)
- iii) CSS (internal)

-~~I am constantly updating this website so that you can get the best user experience.
-Feel free to recommend any changes whenever you feel like!
-I'd be more than happy to review and implement those changes!~~ This web app project is complete.

-Once again, thank you so much!
+You are using my first code, and I'm really happy about that.

+JavaScript, HTML, and CSS are used in this application.

+This web application project is finished.

+Thank you very much once more!